-The use of project activities in kindergarten.
+Using project activities in kindergarten.
 Project in preschool or project activity in kindergarten

 In kindergarten.

-Project specifics is its complex integrated nature (for example: the relationship of environmental education with aesthetic, economic education; practical orientation, the inclusion of the child in creative activity, the organization of the interaction of the child with the social urban environment).
-The project is being implemented in game form, the inclusion of children in various types of creative and practically significant activities, in direct contact with various objects of the social environment (excursions, meetings with people of different professions, games in the social environment, practically useful things).
+Project specifics is its complex integrated nature (for example: the relationship of environmental education with aesthetic, economic education; practical orientation, inclusion of the child in creative activities, organization of the child’s interaction with the social urban environment).
+The project is being implemented in game form, the inclusion of children in various types of creative and practically significant activities, in direct contact with various objects of the social environment (excursions, meetings with people of different professions, games on objects of the social environment, practically useful activities).

-Development tasks:
+Development objectives:

 ensuring the psychological well-being and health of children; development of cognitive abilities; development creative imagination; development of creative thinking; development of communication skills.

-Research tasks are specific for each age.
+The tasks of research activities are specific for each age.

-In preschool age it is:
+In early preschool age this is:

-"Tree", "In the footsteps of Christmas toys"
+“Tree”, “In the Footsteps of Christmas Tree Decorations”

-S. p game "Sea Cruise", "Visiting Grandma."
+S. r game “Sea Cruise”, “Visiting Grandma”.

 “Let’s decorate the group for the holiday”, “Knizhkina Hospital”

-Ø Creative (6 - 7 years old)
+Ø Creative (6 – 7 years)

 When organizing project activities in kindergarten, teachers may encounter the following problems.

-So what is a PROJECT?
+So, what is a “PROJECT”?

-AT etymological dictionary word " project" borrowed from Latin and means “thrown forward”, “protruding”, “conspicuous”.
+IN etymological dictionary word " project" borrowed from Latin and means “thrown forward”, “protruding”, “conspicuous”.

 Project method- this is a pedagogical technology, the core of which is the independent activity of children - research, cognitive, productive, in the process of which the child learns the world and translates new knowledge into real products.

-“Everything that I learn, I know why I need it and where and how I can apply this knowledge” - this is the main thesis of the modern understanding of the project method, which attracts many educational systems seeking to find a reasonable balance between academic knowledge and pragmatic skills .
+“Everything I learn, I know, why I need it and where and how I can apply this knowledge” - this is the main thesis of the modern understanding of the project method, which attracts many educational systems seeking to find a reasonable balance between academic knowledge and pragmatic skills .

 First stage-imitative-performing, the implementation of which is possible with children 3.5-5 years old.